-A total of 4 meetings were held between January 2018 and April 2018 (see Appendix 5) during which the Group considered evidence and information from a variety of sources.
-The sessions were designed to provide the Group with the relevant information, context and background to the topic.
+Initially, it was planned that that the review would be completed in 4 meetings between January 2018 and April 2018.
+However, during this time additional requests/referrals had been received extending the review timeline to 8 meetings up to November 2018 (see Appendix A).
+The Group considered evidence and information from a variety of sources.
+Each session was designed to provide the Group with the relevant information, context and background to the topic.